Excerpts from Jim Conrad's

 about 1740 meters in elevation, ± LAT.
 17° 11' 27"N, LONG. -92° 53' 35"W

 In an earlier Newsletter I described Inés's pretty, weedy field of red-flowered Botil Beans.
 Lately bright yellow patches have emerged within the broad canvas of dark green splattered with bean-flower crimson.
 The yellow swaths remind me exactly of late fall in eastern North America when certain fields prettily erupt with large populations of yellow-flowered Spanish Needles.
 In fact, I'd been assuming that these were Spanish Needles in Inés's field, if not the same weedy northern species then something close to it.
-But then finally I took a close look at a blossom and saw what's shown above.
+But then finally I took a close look at a blossom and saw what's shown at the top of this page.

 To be fascinated by what's shown in that picture you need to be acquainted with basic composite-flower anatomy, for both Spanish Needles and this flower are composites, or members of the Composite Family.
 You may want to review my composite-flower anatomy page at http://www.backyardnature.net/fl_comps.htm.